 In June 2022, the Company entered into a stock purchase agreement and simultaneously acquired 100% of the outstanding capital stock of Concept Engineering, a leading provider of electronic system visualization software that accelerates the development, manufacture, and service of complex electrical and electronic systems, for preliminary aggregate consideration of \$25.7 million.
-See Note 9 for further information on this acquisition.
+See Note 9 for further information on post-combination stock-based compensation expense related to this acquisition.
 Concept Engineering's software will be integrated into Altair's Electronic System Design suite and will be available via Altair Units.

 The acquisition of Concept Engineering will be accounted for as a business combination under the acquisition method of accounting.
-As of June 30, 2022, the book value of assets acquired and liabilities assumed were reported in the Company's consolidated balance sheet.
-The remaining purchase price of \$22.7 million has been recorded in goodwill pending fair value allocation.
+As of the acquisition date, the book value of assets acquired and liabilities assumed were reported in the Company's consolidated balance sheet.
+The remaining purchase price of \$22.0 million has been recorded in goodwill pending fair value allocation.
 All goodwill is recorded in the Software segment.